-Trader Manager John Bogle
+Trader manager John Bogle

 John Bogle and his twin brother were born in the small town of Montclair, New Jersey, on May 8, 1929.
 His family truly experienced life in poverty, as the boys were born during a very difficult economic period in the United States, the so-called Depression, when jobs were being lost at an incredible rate.